Iliaromanov/Iliaromanov/README.md

 - 🎓 Third year Computer Science student at the University of Waterloo.
 - 👨‍💻 Interested in backend engineering, machine learning, and general software development.
-- 🏢 Looking for Summer 2024 and/or Winter 2024 co-op/internship opportunities.
+- 🏢 Looking for Summer 2024 and/or Winter 2024 internship opportunities.
 <!-- - 😄 Looking for co-op opportunities for Winter 2022 -->

 <!--